 So, you’ve decided to learn music.
-Maybe it’s the piano that’s calling your name, or perhaps you’ve always wanted to master finger drumming or sharpen your rhythm for electronic production.
-You’re ready to dive in—but which platform should you choose?
+Maybe it’s the piano that’s calling your name, or perhaps you’ve always wanted to master keys for electronic production.
+You’re ready to dive in - but which platform should you choose?

 Both Skoove and Melodics aim to make music learning more accessible and enjoyable.
 Whilst they share a modern, digital-first approach, they cater to different goals.